 Skin Patches on the Market Today

 Some patients can also find relief with the help of new 8% patches like Qutenza, which contains the drug capsaicin.
-The chemical which gives chili peppers their spicy taste, Capsaicin has long been recognized as a natural pain reliever, and has been used in over-the counter products for years.
-The Qutenza patch, however, is the first and only product to contain prescription-strength capsaicin, making it an effective treatment for postherpatic neuralgia (PHN), a condition associated with shingles.
+The chemical which gives chili peppers their spicy taste, Capsaicin has long been recognized as a natural pain reliever and has been used in over-the-counter products for years.
+The Qutenza patch, however, is the first and only product to contain prescription-strength capsaicin, making it an effective treatment for postherpetic neuralgia (PHN), a condition associated with shingles.

 The patch is incredibly effective, offering up to 12 weeks of reduced pain after a single one-hour application – it’s cheap, effective, and convenient.
-Other options include Butrans, which contains the drug buprenorphramine.
-It helps by balancing the brain’s opoid receptors; this removes the up-and-down effects commonly felt by patients taking pain pills, increasing their medication’s potency and effectiveness for up to 7 days.
+Other options include Butrans, which contains the drug buprenorphine.
+It helps by balancing the brain’s opioid receptors; this removes the up-and-down effects commonly felt by patients taking pain pills, increasing their medication’s potency and effectiveness for up to 7 days.